vmware/terraform-provider-vcda/README.md

 The initial configuration includes changing the initial password of the **root** user of the appliance, adding external Replicator Service instances and configuring the Tunnel Service.

+Since VCDA Terraform Provider v2.0.0, the provider supports one-step pairing of either a Cloud Director Replication Management Appliance to an already configured
+Cloud Director Replication Management Appliance, or vCenter Replication Management Appliance to an already configured vCenter Replication Management Appliance.

-* For information about the Terraform provider, see the [provider documentation](https://registry.terraform.io/providers/hashicorp/vcda/latest/docs).
+* For information about the Terraform provider, see the [provider documentation](https://registry.terraform.io/providers/vmware/vcda/latest/docs).
 * For information about VMware Cloud Director Availability, see the [ Product Page](https://www.vmware.com/products/cloud-director-availability.html).
 * For more information,